All Episodes

 In fact, let me give you an example of a soundtrack of a Western that I sometimes hear.

-You remember the old blazing saddles tune?
+You remember the old Blazing Saddles tune?

-All right, all right.
+All right.

 That is white comedian Paul Shanklin, ladies and gentlemen.

-Of course, the takeoff on uh Blazing Saddles.
+Of course, the takeoff on Blazing Saddles.

 Theme song for the movie Blazing Saddles.

-Oh, well, it'll um it'll it'll come to me.
+Oh, well, it'll come to me.

 And the ending of these subsidies is causing people to drive less because the price for them is sky.

-I mean, you if in one day the price of a gallon of gas goes from eighty cents to four bucks or three of them, that's a major shock, and so people are cutting back.
+I mean, if in one day the price of a gallon of gas goes from 80 cents to 4 bucks or 3 bucks, that's a major shock.

-That that could be one of the factors.
+That could be one of the factors.

-expressing uh more and more dissatisfaction with the role that I am or the lack of a sufficient role that I am playing in saving America from both liberal politicians of both parties, that doing the radio program and reshaping the entire media landscape, destroying the media monopoly, causing the Democrats to want to shut me down, is not enough.
+That doing the radio program and reshaping the entire media landscape, destroying the media monopoly, causing the Democrats to want to shut me down, is not enough.

 I need to be doing more.

-One woman said, Look, I'm a professional, my husband's a professional, we're doing quite well, but all these increased costs for food, gasoline, and so forth, we're now living paycheck to paycheck.
+But all these increased costs for food, gasoline, and so forth, we're now living paycheck to paycheck.

 I'm scared what's going to happen if Obama's elected and so forth.

-I mean, we all look at liberals, and we think if they get the chance, they're going to take away everything that we have.
+I mean, we all look at liberals and we think if they get the chance, they're going to take away everything that we have with increased taxes, restricted liberty, and so forth.

 And it coincides, this little light that went off, coincided with the latest Rasmussen report poll that shows for the first time ever, congressional approval rating is now in single digits.